travelr/borg-backup/README.md

 # Borg Backup Automation Script

-***

-# Borg Backup Automation Script
-This script automates reliable, secure, and efficient backups using BorgBackup—with a focus on real-world usability.
-It’s built for systems that run containerized applications (especially via Docker Compose) and need both filesystem and database backups in one streamlined process.
+This script automates reliable, secure, and efficient backups using BorgBackup — with a focus on a self hosted system.
+It’s built for the case that you need both filesystem and database backups in one streamlined process.

 ## What It Does
--   **Smart, automated backups: Creates encrypted, deduplicated, and versioned backups of your chosen directories
+-   Smart, automated backups: Creates encrypted, deduplicated, and versioned backups of your chosen directories
--   **Automatic database dumps: Detects running MariaDB, MySQL, PostgreSQL, and InfluxDB containers and safely dumps their data before backing it up.
+-   Automatic database dumps: Detects running MariaDB, MySQL, PostgreSQL, and InfluxDB containers and safely dumps their data before backing it up.
--   **Easy to configure: All settings live in a clean, well-commented config file—no code changes required.
+-   Easy to configure: All settings live in a clean, well-commented config file—no code changes required.
--   **Security-first: Sensitive credentials are kept in a separate, permission-locked secrets file and never exposed in logs or command lines.
+-   Security-first: Sensitive credentials are kept in a separate, permission-locked secrets file and never exposed in logs or command lines.
--   **Safe execution: Before starting, it checks system health—like available disk space and CPU load—to avoid backups that could destabilize your system.
+-   Safe execution: Before starting, it checks system health—like available disk space and CPU load—to avoid backups that could destabilize your system.
--   **Built-in verification: After each backup, it runs integrity checks to confirm your data is not just stored, but actually restorable.
+-   Built-in verification: After each backup, it runs integrity checks to confirm your data is not just stored, but actually restorable.
--   **Prevents conflicts: Uses file locking to ensure only one backup runs at a time—no race conditions or overlapping jobs.
+-   Prevents conflicts: Uses file locking to ensure only one backup runs at a time—no race conditions or overlapping jobs.
--   **Keeps you informed: Optional Discord notifications let you know immediately if a backup succeeds or fails.
+-   Keeps you informed: Optional Discord notifications let you know immediately if a backup succeeds or fails.

-***

 ## 🚀 Setup Guide